operator-framework/operator-controller/docs/drafts/derive-serviceaccount.md

 You can determine the specifics of these permissions by referencing the bundle of the ClusterExtension you want to install.
 The service account must have the following permissions:

+The service account should be bound to one ClusterRole, defining the permissions for cluster-scoped resources and cluster-wide namespace scoped resources.
+The service account should be bound to a Role to define the permissions for the service account within the installation namespace.

 * Create, list, watch verbs for all resources that are a part of the install (cannot be scoped to specific resource names).
   - Permissions to create and manage CustomResourceDefinitions
   - Permissions to create any other manifest objects